Frequently Asked Questions

 Registering my phone number to receive offender phone calls

 - Why do I have to register to receive calls?

 Texas Department of Criminal Justice has adopted a validation process that requires offender friends & family members to register their

-landline phone numbers prior to the offender being allowed to make calls.
-This action stems from TDCJ's commitment to providing public
+landline and post paid cell phone numbers prior to the offender being allowed to make calls.
+This action stems from TDCJ's commitment

 - How do I register to receive calls from a Texas offender?

 - Can you mail, fax or email me the registration form?

 No, we cannot mail, fax or email you the registration form.
 You can enroll by completing the form online and mail, fax, or email it.

 You can also register by calling 1-866-806-7804 for an automated registration method.
 Please be sure you call in from the phone you wish to register.

 - How long will it take for me to get registered and be able to accept a call from an offender?
 Provided conditions are met, you should be